opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/security-settings.md

   - `BCrypt` (Default)
   - `PBKDF2`

-- `plugins.security.password.hashing.bcrypt.rounds` (Static): Specifies the number of rounds to use for password hashing with BCrypt.
-Valid values are from `4` to `31`, inclusive.
+- `plugins.security.password.hashing.bcrypt.rounds` (Static): Specifies the number of rounds to use for password hashing with `BCrypt`.
+Valid values are from`4` to `31`, inclusive.
 Default is `12`.

-- `plugins.security.password.hashing.bcrypt.minor` (Static): Specifies the minor version of the BCrypt algorithm to use for password hashing.
+- `plugins.security.password.hashing.bcrypt.minor` (Static): Specifies the minor version of the `BCrypt` algorithm to use for password hashing.

   Valid values are: